Header Image

 Deep appreciation to the photographers!

-Elizabeth Haslam, whose photos (except for the books) grace the rotating banner at top of page, some rights reserved under Creative Commons licensing.
+Elizabeth Haslam, whose photos (except for library books) grace the rotating banner top of homepage, some rights reserved under Creative Commons licensing. https://www.flickr.com/photos/lizhaslam/

 https://www.flickr.com/photos/andrewhidas/